theusaf/kahoot-creator/README.md

   - `choice`: The choice being added
   - `correct`: Whether the choice is correct
   - returns: `question` (the question that the choice was added to)
+- addImageChoice(question,choice,correct)
+  - see addChoice.
+  - `choice`: The image URL / Buffer to use.
+  - returns a `Promise`
 - setLobbyVideo(id,start,end)
   - `id`: The id of the YouTube video
   - `start`: The start time in seconds